JordanMPDS/my-website/README.md

 # jekyll-timeline

 This is a small group of html and css includes for Jekyll that lets you create a beautiful timeline.
 It doesn't have any dependencies or require any plugins so it works great with out-of-the box Jekyll on GitHub Pages.
-I've tested it on Jekyll `3.3.0` and I'm personally motivated to make sure it stays functional with the [version GitHub uses](https://pages.github.com/versions/).
+This version has been edited to work with Jekyll 4.3.2

 ## Use Cases